-Tripwire has recently released version 4.1 of the Cloud Management Assessor, an integration for Tripwire® Enterprise which helps you determine the security state of your Microsoft Azure, Amazon Web Services, and Google Cloud Platform deployments by collecting and analyzing cloud account configuration data.
-You can monitor your Azure Resource Manager, or AWS and Google Cloud consoles for configuration changes right alongside the security monitoring of cloud and on-premises assets.
+Tripwire’s Configuration Manager helps you determine the security state of your Microsoft Azure, Amazon Web Services, and Google Cloud Platform deployments by collecting and analyzing cloud account configuration data.
+Configuration Manager allows you to monitor your Azure Resource Manager, AWS and Google Cloud consoles for configuration changes, as we well as perform automatic remediation of many security risks.

-To learn more about Tripwire’s Cloud Management Assessor, click here.
+To learn more about Tripwire’s Configuration Manager, click here.